Renting with pets: what you need to know

 woman-hugging-cat

-Around 50% of adults in the UK have a pet, yet finding a rental property that welcomes your furry friends has historically been tricky.
+Around 50% of adults in the UK have a pet, but finding a rental property that welcomes your furry friends has historically been tricky.

-The proposed Renters Reform Bill will make it law for landlords and letting agents to consider pet requests, and they can’t unreasonably refuse the request.
+The proposed Renters’ Rights Bill will make it law for landlords and letting agents to consider pet requests, and they can’t unreasonably refuse the request.

-Until the Bill is law, read on to discover how to find a pet-friendly rented property.
+Until the Bill is law, read on to discover how to find a pet-friendly rented home.

 How to find a pet-friendly landlord

-If the contract explicitly states “no pets”, we recommend avoiding that property to evade repercussions such as eviction and fines.
+If the contract explicitly states, “no pets”, we recommend avoiding that property to avoid any consequences such as eviction and fines.

 Use filters on property websites like Zoopla and Moving Soon to search for properties in your area that allow pets.

-Alternatively, you can approach private landlords on websites such as OpenRent or search classified listings websites like Gumtree or Facebook Marketplace.
+Alternatively, you can approach private landlords on websites such as OpenRent, or search classified websites like Gumtree or Facebook Marketplace.

 Can landlords refuse pets?